-Map Title Description Drainage These maps illustrate the extensive drainage networks throughout the Bois de Sioux River and Mustinka River Watersheds and highlights the potential interplay between natural and anthropogenic watercourses.
+Map Title Description Altered Hydrology These maps illustrate the interplay between watershed hydrology, water resources infrastructure (ditches), and impaired waters.
+The maps show streams from the MPCA 2018 impaired streams list that have biological impairments for which altered hydrology was considered a stressor.
+Also shown are non-impaired streams and public ditches, and areas of potential wetland restoration.
+These maps help identify the link between hydrology, altered drainage within the watershed, and water quantity/quality throughout the system.
+This map relates to many of the other issue themes, as altered hydrology can be a driver of many other impairments.
+Note: streams that are not presented as impaired may have biological impairments but have not been fully assessed and are thus not classified as impaired.
+Drainage These maps illustrate the extensive drainage networks throughout the Bois de Sioux River and Mustinka River Watersheds and highlights the potential interplay between natural and anthropogenic watercourses.
 The maps can be used to identify areas in the watershed that have been developed primarily for agriculture and can be used in conjunction with other maps (e.g. Erosion and Sedimentation and/or Altered Hydrology) to highlight areas of drainage system instability or inadequacy.
 Habitat These maps show public lands and special habitat areas (e.g. calcareous fens, scientific and natural areas, waterfowl production areas, prairies and wetlands, and wildlife management areas) throughout the watersheds.
 Note: streams that are not presented as impaired may have chemical or biological impairments but have not been fully assessed and are thus not classified as impaired.
 Land Use Management These maps display land use throughout the watersheds and highlight the potential interplay between land use and water resources infrastructure.
 The maps display National Land Cover Database information (2016) to identify areas in the watersheds that have been left undeveloped or have been developed primarily for urban or agricultural purposes.
 These maps relate to many of the other issue themes, as land use management can be a driver of many other issues.

-Surface Water Quality Map These maps illustrate potential driving factors related to surface water quality issues.
+Map Title Description These maps illustrate potential driving factors related to surface water quality issues.
 The maps present waterbodies (rivers, streams, and lakes) listed on the MPCA impaired waters list (2018) for bacteria as well as for with biological impairments with excessive nutrients as a stressor.
-Some of the waterbodies with biological impairments caused by nutrients are also chemically impaired for nutrients.
-These waterbodies are shown against a backdrop of active feedlots and wastewater discharging sites and should be used in conjunction with the Land Use Management map.
+Some of the waterbodies with biological impairments caused by nutrients are also chemically impaired for Surface Water nutrients.
+These waterbodies are shown against a backdrop of active feedlots and Quality Map wastewater discharging sites and should be used in conjunction with the Land Use Management map.
 Additional water resources infrastructure (i.e. ditches) are included to illustrate the movement of water across the landscape, from specific areas to impaired waters.
 Note: streams that are not presented as impaired may have chemical or biological impairments but have not been fully assessed and are thus not classified as impaired.

-MEASURABLE GOALS IMPLEMENTATION PROGRAMS
+MEASURABLE GOALS TARGETED IMPLEMENTATION IMPLEMENTATION PROGRAMS

-210 Bois de Sioux Watershed Mustinka Watershed 5 Rabbit River Planning 94 Region Lower Mustinka River and Twelvemile Creek Planning Region Lake Traverse & Bois de Sioux River Planning Region Nashua Tintah 27 28 Johnson 75 12 3 6 Miles ★ Reservation Dam Flood Damage Locations <> Floodplain (FEMA 2015) Section Public Waters Impoundment 🛧 North Ottawa Grant County ★ White Rock Dam 100-yr Flood (DFIRM) -----Public Watercourses \\\\Municipalities 2019 🛧 Pine Ridge Park Dam 500-yr Flood (DFIRM) ----Public Ditches • 2009
+210 Bois de Sioux Watershed Mustinka Watershed 5 Rabbit River Planning 94 Region Lower Mustinka River and Twelvemile Creek Planning Region Lake Traverse & Bois de Sioux River Planning Region Nashua Tintah 27 28 Johnson 75 12 3 6 Miles ★ Reservation Dam Flood Damage Locations <> Floodplain (FEMA 2015) Section Public Waters Impoundment 🛧 North Ottawa Grant County ★ White Rock Dam 100-yr Flood (DFIRM) -----Public Watercourses \\\\Municipalities 2019 🛧 Pine Ridge Park Dam 500-yr Flood (DFIRM) ----Public Ditches ▲ 2011 • 2009